James Edward Jouett: American Civil War

 At the beginning of the Civil War, Jouett was captured by Confederates at Pensacola, Florida, but was soon paroled.
 He then joined the blockading forces off Galveston, Texas, distinguishing himself during the night of 7/8 November 1861 in the capture and destruction of Confederate schooner Royal Yacht, while serving on USS Santee.
 Jouett later commanded the Montgomery and R. R. Cuyler on blockading duty and in September 1863 took command of the Metacomet.

 In the Battle of Mobile Bay, 5 August 1864, his ship, the Metacomet, was lashed to Admiral David Farragut's flagship Hartford as the ships entered the bay.
-Monitor Tecumseh was sunk by an underwater "torpedo", but the ships steamed on, inspired by Farragut's famous command: "Damn the torpedoes!
+Monitor Tecumseh was sunk by an underwater "torpedo", but the ships steamed on, possibly inspired by Farragut's reputed command: "Damn the torpedoes!
 Four bells!
 Captain Drayton go ahead!
 Jouett full speed!"
 Metacomet was sent after two Confederate gunboats, and in a short chase Jouett riddled the Gaines and captured the Selma.